nodsup-halnux/netlas/threads.md

 I lack the functional programming experience with notions such as Monadic functions and IO, so this will be a bottom-up grind of a notes/tutorial document.

 For the purposes of these notes, we will ignore Khan as it involves computations and threads outside of Vere (in the OS userspace).
 All computations we consider will be within Arvo (minus fetching JSON or using some Eyre/Iris functionality).
+Yes, the new %spider references %khan in its implementation - we will try to keep the %khan details to a minimum.

 Its time to begin:

+## Goals:

+By the end of this document, we should:

+1) Understand threads at a deep level.
+By this, I mean knowing how Spider works, a deep grasp of all relevant structures and what **exactly** micgal is doing, with all syntactic sugar removed.

+2) Launch basic threads on Dojo.

+3) Launch medium complexity threads on Dojo - ones that spawn a few children, or children of children for modest computational work.

+4) Launching a thread from a Gall App, with:

+    i) A JSON thread, where we parse with de-json (essential).

+    ii) An internal thread, that launches a few children and consolidates results.

 ##  What are Threads: